Search Articles

 As for home care, Medicaid has traditionally offered very little -- except in New York, which provides home care to all Medicaid recipients who need it.
 Recognizing that home care costs far less than nursing home care, more and more states are providing Medicaid-covered services to those who remain in their homes.

 It’s possible to qualify for both Medicare and Medicaid.
 Such recipients are called “dual eligibles.”
 Medicare beneficiaries who have limited income and resources can get help paying their out-of-pocket medical expenses from their state Medicaid program.
-For details, click here.
+For details, check out this PDF resource.

 Created date: 08/20/2014